fusionpbx/fusionpbx-docs/source/applications/call_detail_record.md

 300\") \| crontab
 ```

 - Once you've made these changes you can save the file.
-You could restart
-your server, or you could reloadxml and then restart the xml[cdr]{#cdr}
+You could restart your server, or you could reloadxml and then restart the xml_cdr module.
-module.
 Either is ok, it is up to you.
-Then your changes will have taken
-effect and you should no longer lose your menu bar when looking at CDR
+Then your changes will have taken effect and you should no longer lose your menu bar when looking at CDR information.
-information.
 ```
 fs[cli]{#cli} -x \'reloadxml\'